95+ Best (and worst) Horror Movies of 2024 So Far, Ranked

 Table of Contents

-We’re halfway through 2024, and there have already been many good horror movies, a few great ones, and some that aren’t as entertaining.
+2024 is hurtling towards its end, and there have been many good horror movies, a few great ones, and some that aren’t as entertaining.
 But every movie has the potential for greatness (or at least goodness).
 So instead of ranking only the best horror movies of the year, we like to rank everything that we see.
 From the best to the worst.

-There are still plenty of highly anticipated horror films yet to come in 2024: Terrifier 3, Smile 2, The Front Room, Your Monster, Nosferatu.
-The list goes on and on.
-Therefore, you should expect this list to grow and change regularly throughout the entirety of 2024.
-Our Best of 2023 list grew to over 100 movies, and you can expect this year’s to be even bigger.
+There are still some big horror movies to come in the final few weeks of the year.
+Therefore, you should expect this list to grow and change regularly throughout the rest of 2024.
+Our Best of 2023 list grew to over 100 movies, and this year’s will be even bigger.

 As always, what we consider to be a “new” horror movie for inclusion in this ranking is any film given its first wide release in North America sometime during 2024.
 The release can be in theaters, streaming, or physical media, but it must be a release that most people reasonably have a chance to see.
 That means you might see a few international movies listed that were released prior to 2024 in other countries, and there are movies here that were given film festival screenings or limited theatrical releases prior to 2024.
 But those movies weren’t released widely in North America until 2024.